thisisbliss/bliss-go/readme.md

 ## Linting

 Bliss go makes use of various quality control tools, including linters which are responsible for checking code follows a standard style and format.
-You can view the rules enforced for styles in `.sass-lint.yml` and rules enforced for scripts in `.eslintrc`.
+You can view the rules enforced for styles in `.sass-lint.yml`.
+Javascript linting is handled by Standard, which has no configuration.

-For more information, refer to the [sass-lint](https://github.com/sasstools/sass-lint) and [eslint](https://eslint.org/) documentation.
+For more information, refer to the [sass-lint](https://github.com/sasstools/sass-lint) and [Standard](https://standardjs.com/) documentation.

 ## Help